emaloney/MBDataEnvironment/README.md

  - boolean logic expressions
  - function calls

-The process of resolving an expression down to the specific value(s) it references is called _evaluation_.
-During evaluation, literals are passed through untouched, but any expression tokens encountered are replaced with the values they represent.
+The process of resolving an expression to yield the specific value(s) it references is called _evaluation_.
+During evaluation, literals are passed through untouched, but any expression tokens encountered are replaced with the values they represent at that time.

 The primary interface for evaluating expressions is through several `MBExpression` class methods: